stutii-15/Git-demo/README.md

 # Git-demo
-this is me learning Git nd GitHub
+This is me learning Git nd GitHub